AgoraIO/Docs-Source/cloud-recording/develop/integration-best-practices.md

 Network failures and potential risks may occur due to factors such as cloud and network software, infrastructure, and other elements outside of <Vg k="COMPANY"/>'s control.
 To enhance the user experience, Cloud Recording offers automatic high availability task migration for failure recovery.
 When a failure is detected, the recording task will be migrated within 90 seconds.
 During this time, the recording may be disrupted and recorded files may be lost.

-For scenes with a large audience in the channel or high availability requirements, consider whether you can accept the impact of high availability migration based on your own business characteristics, and decide whether to adopt higher quality assurance measures.
-For example, create multiple recording tasks for critical scenes using distinct UIDs, and ensure use of servers in different geographical regions through geofencing.
-Alternatively, you can make periodic API calls and monitor notifications to get the latest recording task status, then create a new cloud recording task with a different UID once you confirm the recording task status is unhealthy.
+To guarantee high availability of important scenes with a large audience, best practice is to:

+1. Monitor recording tasks with calls to [ /v1/apps/\<appid>/cloud_recording/resourceid/\<resourceid>/sid/\<sid>/mode/\<mode>/query ](/en/cloud-recording/reference/rest-api/query).

+   If the call returns a `404` error, create a new recording task with a different UID.

+1. Use the Notification Center Service (NCS) to [Handle notifications for specific events](https://docs-beta.agora.io/en/video-calling/develop/receive-notifications#handle-notifications-for-specific-events).
+If event 13 `High availability register success` is missing, create a new recording task.

-If you create multiple cloud recording tasks, you are charged separately for each of them.
-For details, see [Pricing](../reference/pricing).
+These fault recovery methods may result in multiple recording tasks.
+You are charged separately for each task.
+For more information, see [Pricing](../reference/pricing).

 ## Integration requirements checklist